csmyth95/ai-tutor/backend/server/context.md

 * Summarize the PDF: Use HuggingFace's transformers library to summarize the content.
 * Store Metadata in PostgreSQL: Store the summary and metadata, including the unique ID, user ID, and file path in AWS S3.
 * Secure Access: Tie the data to a specific user and implement appropriate security measures.

+## Display PDF
+The backend should provide an API endpoint to retrieve the PDF document based on the unique ID generated during the upload process.
+The frontend should handle the API call and display the PDF in the modal.
+The modal should also have a loading state while the PDF is being fetched from the backend.
+The modal should only return PDFs related to the logged in user.